iv461/icey/icey/doc/parameters.md

 ## Parameter structs

-Using ICEY, you can declare a single struct with many different parameters:
+Using ICEY, you can put many parameters in a normal struct, adding constraints like minimum and maximum values to them, or even using nested structs with more parameters:

 ```cpp
 /// Here you declare in a single struct all parameters of the node: